 Lenders can offer up to 80% of the property value, particularly if this is a preferred sector of the bank’s policy.
 If the business’s profitability is exceptional and you have the right level of experience, the banks could lend up to 100% of the purchase by taking additional tangible security.
 This could be in the form of a second charge over your private dwelling or maybe a second legal charge over an investment property.

 What sort of rates are expected?

-Rates are lower for the banks’ favoured sectors (usually those in the ‘professional’ categories), for example a doctor’s surgery, dentist surgery, accountant’s office, pharmacist or solicitor - with rates increasing for businesses in those sectors considered more ‘volatile’ which include retail and leisure for example shops, pubs & restaurants.
+Rates are lower for banks’ favoured sectors, which are usually those in the ‘professional’ categories, for example, a doctor’s surgery, dental surgery, pharmacist, and accountant’s or solicitor’s office.
+You can typically see rates increasing for businesses in those sectors considered more ‘volatile’, such as retail and leisure, for example, shops, pubs & restaurants.